Tiyth/Minecraft-Guides-Bees/pages/03.bee-stats/04.bee-effects/docs.md

     priceRange: $
 ---

+ Some Bees have additional effects that they perform within range of their working territory.
+Some of these are beneficial effects that can help you, some… not so much.

+A queen will only perform her effect when working and when conditions are right.
+For example, the Beatific effect gives a small bit of regeneration, but only if the player is within range.
+The Creepers effect will randomly spawn Creepers within the territory if the light level is low enough.
+The Water effect will fill up near by tanks with water.

+To protect yourself from negative effects that impact players, wear a full set of the Apiarists Armor, Bee Armor or simply stay out of the bee’s territory until the queen dies off.

+Career Bees have a wide variety of effects that aid with automation, such as smelting, mod grinding, passive animal breeding and more.

  |Bee   |Effect  |Description|
  |------|--------|-----------|
  |Imperial Bee |	Beatific |	Uses potion effect Regeneration on nearby player for 5 seconds|